kuzinniko/kuzinniko/README.md

-- 👋 Hi, I’m @kuzinniko
-- 👀 I’m interested in tech,programming and game dev
-- 🌱 I’m currently learning python and html
-- 💞️ I’m looking to collaborate on nothing right now
-- 📫 How to reach me, write me on kuzinniko@outlook.de
+Hi i am kuzinniko i live in vienna, austria but i am of russian heritage Almost all my life i was interested in the it and programming sphere i am currently learning how to code on python and html I am mostly interested in game dev and app dev
+Excuse me for my bad english!
 <!---
 kuzinniko/kuzinniko is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.